Using with existing libraries

 toolkit hosting many different statistical models, tests, and exploration tools.

-The formula API in statsmodels
+The formula API in statsmodels is currently based on patsy.
+If you need the

 features found in Formulaic, you can use it directly to generate the model